 Some of CHNK’s clients in residential care also attend the therapeutic day school via two self-contained classrooms.
 In addition to CIPS teachers in their classrooms, CHNK employs two school liaisons (one in each of the two classrooms) who can directly and immediately assist with any behavioral issues that may occur.

-For three consecutive years, the therapeutic day school has been recognized by the Kentucky Board of Education as an “Alternative Program of Distinction.”
+For four consecutive years, the therapeutic day school has been recognized by the Kentucky Department of Education as an “Alternative Program of Distinction.”